 Traces the history of Physical Education from its early origin to present-day trends.
 Considers the relation of Physical Education to life and ideas.
 Acquaints the student with the profession of Physical Education. - 203.
-ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION Two hours
+ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION

-A study of the representative programs of Physical Education and evaluation of these programs. - 204.
-Community Recreation Two hours
+A study of the representative programs of Physical Education and evaluation of these programs.
+Not offered in 1950-51. - 204.
+COMMUNITY RECREATION Two hours

-A study of the development, administration, and use of leisure time within the community and of the community agencies organized to meet present-day recreational needs. - 205.
-Coaching of Basketball Two hours A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy. - 206.
-Coaching of Spring Sports
+A study of the development, administration, and use of leisure time within the community and of the community agencies organized to meet present-day recreational needs.
+Not offered in 1950-51. - 205.
+Coaching of Basketball Two hours

+A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy.
+Not offered in 1950-51.